iris-hep/iris-hep.github.io/pages/docs/fellow.md

 <https://github.com/iris-hep/iris-hep.github.io-source>

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/assets/images/team).
-It should be 320x240 pixels.
+It should be 320x240 pixels and in general should be 150kB or less.
-* Add your proposal named `Fellow-<First name>-<Last name>-Proposal.pdf` to the [assets/pdf folder](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/assets/pdf/)
+* If you have been offered and accepted a Fellow position, your proposal will be uploaded by us to the [assets/pdf/follows-2022 folder](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/assets/pdf/fellows-2022).
+Find the exact filename and use that below.
 * Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/pages/fellows).
 See the example below.

 *Please Note*:  In the markdown file you create, ensure you set the “active” attribute to True – (i.e.  active: True).
 Otherwise, your entry will not appear on our Fellows page.